 CTE Showcase of Excellence

 For any district/program that represents best practices and excellence in CTE through community partnerships, sustained excellence, innovation, transferability, cost effectiveness, student impact, and/or membership/activities. *This is a CTAT state level award only.*

 CTAT STATE APPLICATION INSTRUCTIONS

 • Each CTAT area can nominate two recipients for Business Education Partnership Award and Champion for CTE.
 Each area can nominate one CTE Showcase of Excellence recipient.

 • A school board member, superintendent, member of congress, local advisory council member, post secondary educator, business or industry representative, district or program, or other persons who provide significant support to CTE programs in your area are eligible for this award.

 • CTE administrators and guidance counselors are not eligible to receive this award.

-• Area president or area awards committee representative will notify Lindsey Jost, email@example.com if the recipients will be attending the awards luncheon at the Summer conference in July.
+• Area president or area awards committee representative will notify Lindsey Jost, firstname.lastname@example.org of the nominees.

 • CTAT does not provide travel funds for award recipients.

 Nominees will be recognized at the area level at the discretion of the area president.